 . . . in and around Park Slope

-The colloquium venue — the Brooklyn Society for Ethical Culture (BSEC) is located in Brooklyn’s Park Slope neighborhood.
-Here are a few locally sourced tips about where in the neighborhood you might like to grab a bite or a drink, or spend some leisure time.
-In general, 7th Ave, 5th Ave, and 4th Ave are awash with good places to eat and drink — it’s hard to go wrong.
-You’re also not far from the neighborhoods of Prospect Heights, Gowanus, and Windsor Terrace, each with its own delights.
-(Some of you will remember meeting in pre-COVID days at the Brooklyn Zen Center in Gowanus, just a mile down the slope from BSEC.
-Sadly the BZC closed during the pandemic and has not returned.)
+The colloquium venue — the Brooklyn Society for Ethical Culture (BSEC) is located on the line (4th Ave) separating Brooklyn’s Park Slope and Gowanus neighborhoods.
+Here are a few tips about where in the neighborhood(s) you might like to grab a bite or a drink, or spend some leisure time.
+In general, 5th Ave, 4th Ave, and 3rd Ave (and, a bit further up the slope, 7th Ave) are awash with good places to eat and drink — it’s hard to go wrong.
+You’re also not far from the neighborhoods of Prospect Heights, South Slope, and Windsor Terrace, each with its own charms.

 Eat